anupampal789/SIT-LAB-8-Thingspeak/README.md

 # Lab-8-Thingspeak
-# Uploading DATA on Cloud using Thingsspeak.
+# Uploading DATA on Cloud using Thingspeak.